-I wrote a book that was published in September 2013 and has sold 100’s of copies.
-The book discusses the launch of the 1963 Corvette as experienced by a Quality Engineer who began working in the St. Louis Corvette Plant at the close of the 1962 Model and continued through the 1967 Model including an assignment in Detroit as liaison with the outsourcing of Corvette Bodies.
+My book was published in September 2013 and has sold 100’s of copies.
+The book discusses the launch of the 1963 Corvette as experienced by a Quality Engineer (me) who began working in the St. Louis Corvette Plant at the close of the 1962 Model and continued through the 1967 Model including an assignment in Detroit as liaison with the outsourcing of Corvette Bodies.

 A brief overview of the book follows: